 How is the Beyond Meat Burger priced relative to other burgers on the menu?

 It’s a premium burger on the menu.
 Right now the Beyond Meat Burger at A&W is $6.99 and that reflects the price of plant-based proteins at the moment.
 We have something else on the menu at that price but it is bigger.
 I do think that there’s a future where that price is going to come down for plant proteins as demand and volumes increase.

 It’s important to try not to make the new plant-based alternatives too expensive, you want the price point to be accessible because you want people to try it so we worked hard to make sure we could have a price that is as accessible as possible.

 Has there been any sort of consumer interest in a plant-based cheese option to complement the move towards plant-based meats?

-Any final thoughts on the launch of the Beyond Burger or the Beyond Breakfast sausage?
+Any final thoughts on the launch of the Beyond Meat Burger or the Beyond Meat Sausage & Egger?

 It’s been a fantastic experience for us.
 It's been something different for A&W and it's a real change but we're enjoying the change, it's a good one.
 We've got a lot of happy guests enjoying it and that's just wonderful to see.

 This interview has been condensed and edited for clarity.